 Expert advisors do not always disclose in clear language what approach they are taking, whether trend-following or range-trading.
 By using a demo account, you can figure it out for yourself.

 Whether you buy or build a trading system, you need to know whether your stop-loss and profit targets deliver your desired gain/loss ratios.
 The only way to know this is with a live account, and demo accounts are a good way to get the information.
 Say, for example, you always set your stop at 25 points and your target at 45 points.
-These points reflect the dollar amount of loss you can tolerate and the amount of gain you are seeking given the loss.
+These points reflect the dollar amount of loss you can tolerate and the amount of gain you are seeking, given the loss.

 Your audit should measure for at least 50 trades (and 100 trades would be better):

 Most people stop at this point.
 However, you should aim to refine your stops and targets systematically.
-You should test whether either ratio would be improved by changing the stop to 20 or 30 points, or by changing the target to 40 or 50 points.
+You should test whether either ratio would be improved by changing the stop to 20 or 30 points or by changing the target to 40 or 50 points.
 Remember, though, that if you are reducing or enlarging one or the other or both, you are assuming that the conditions you had during the sample period of the 50 or 100 trades will persist into the future.
 Enlarging a profit target means you had a wider average daily range than you had assumed when you set the target in the first place, and if you keep it enlarged in the upcoming period, you have reason to believe the wider range will persist.

 If you are building or buying a trading system, a demo account is essential to test whether the trading system actually works.
 You can buy trading advice in many different ways, including buy/sell recommendations on a spreadsheet.
-You can follow some particularly insightful and astute fellow trader — but unless you can replicate the results, it is just hot air.
-Some brokers offer trading systems from specific “expert advisors” and they execute the trades on your behalf (for a fee).
+You can follow some particularly insightful and astute fellow traders — but unless you can replicate the results, it is just hot air.
+Some brokers offer trading systems from specific “expert advisors”, and they execute the trades on your behalf (for a fee).
 Expert advisors are also available on the MetaTrader platform.

-Trading on a demo account is always a good idea but it does lack one important thing — the gut-wrenching, sweat-dripping exuberance over a real cash gain and a real cash loss.
+Trading on a demo account is always a good idea, but it does lack one important thing — the gut-wrenching, sweat-dripping exuberance over a real cash gain and a real cash loss.
 You are missing out on the emotion.
-We build trading systems to curtail emotion and we have money management rules to avoid surprises, but the market delivers emotion anyway.
-Trading a demo account is to real trading as driving a mini-Cooper in a parking lot is to driving a Ferrarri at top speed along a mountain road.
+We build trading systems to curtail emotion and have money management rules to avoid surprises, but the market delivers emotion anyway.
+Trading a demo account is to real trading as driving a mini-Cooper in a parking lot is to driving a Ferrari at top speed along a mountain road.